top of page

 Contact

-Postnatal Therapy in Harrogate and Online
+Therapy for Mums in Harrogate and Online

 I offer a warm and inviting space for you in my own home in Killinghall, Harrogate or online in the comfort of your own home.